eugenesvk/docpos/Readme.md

     todo!()
 }
 ```

+(Or use the main roxygen's crate macro for reguler pre-doc-comment support)

 You have to document at least one parameter (or generic), but you don't have
 to document all of them.
 The example above will produce documentation as